Cantonese culture: Visual arts

 The Nanyue people were already making a lot of pottery and sculptures back at the time of their kingdom.
 After sinicization, the techniques of the people in the region only became even more polished and refined.
-Nowadays, Cantonese are accomplished craftspeople, known for creating and exporting many fine craft products, including various types of sculptures, embroidery, porcelain, paper cutting, kites, furniture, among many others.
+Nowadays, Cantonese are accomplished craftspeople, known for creating and exporting many fine craft products, including various types of sculptures, embroidery, porcelain, paper cutting, kites, and furniture, among many others.
 They have also produced several schools of fine arts.
 In some, visual art styles invented primarily by the Cantonese include the following:

 Canton ivory carving

 Canton ivory woodcarving (廣州牙雕 (gwong^{2} zau^{1} ngaa^{4} diu^{1})) is another well-known product from Lingnan.
-With a history of 2000 years, it traditionally uses ivory as raw material to make sculptures, with the Canton-style renowned for being particularly delicate and detailed without being brittle.
+With a history of 2000 years, it traditionally uses ivory as a raw material to make sculptures, with the Canton-style renowned for being particularly delicate and detailed without being brittle.
 The Cantonese people have also successfully produced the legendary craft product – Ivory ball.

 After the 1980s, however, international ivory trade has been banned.
-This results in the Cantonese people now trying to find substitute materials – materials that look and feel like but are actually not ivory – in their attempt to pass on this ancient art.
+This resulted in the Cantonese people now trying to find substitute materials – materials that look and feel like but are actually not ivory – in their attempt to pass on this ancient art.